ukwa/ukwa-services/ingest/w3act/README.md

 To start the database, then

     ./connect.sh

+_NOTE_ that if database changes are needed when updating versions, this is a good moment to implement them.
+See, for example `2020-02-reset-collection-areas.sh`.

 which should drop you in the `psql` console where you can inspect the database.
 When done, exit and then run: